top of page

 Istus, Lady of Fate

 Istus, unconcerned with progeny, focused solely on her role in weaving the fabric of destiny.
-She knew it was the Bakluni's destiny to summon their own deities.
+She knew it was the Bakluni's destiny to summon their own deities and create their pantheon.
 However, the web of faith was briefly touched by a dark tendril of the Elder Evil (Tharizdun) and in that micro second a tremble of insanity was injected and consequently released.
 This became a thorn in the work of Istus, a thorn that grew in divinity due to the collective fears and anxieties of mortals, coalescing into a divine entity that personifies the unpredictability of life.
 Ralishaz, the god of ill luck, misfortune, and accidents, emerged from the chaos of the universe with a singular purpose—to embody the unreliable nature of fate and chance.
 From minor mishaps to catastrophic calamities, Ralishaz's touch can be felt in every stroke of ill luck that befalls mortals.

 What is the influence now in 576 of the Common Year: